pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli connection list [COMMAND-OPTIONS]

-      List the entries in the connections file.
+      List the persistent WBEM connections.

       This subcommand displays all entries in the connections file as a table using the command line output_format to define the table format.